Nasdanika-Models/architecture/demos/internet-banking-system-c4/internet-banking-system.md

 It is not really necessary here - the order would not change without it.
 It is provided as an example because connection conditions may be necessary in some cases for proper ordering in diagrams with connection cycles.

-### Containers
+### Container elements

-All containers within the system except the "API Application" are mapped to [Node](https://architecture.models.nasdanika.org/references/eClassifiers/Node/index.html)s, similar to the surroundings on the System Context diagram.
+All diagram elements within the system container are mapped to [c4.Container](https://architecture.models.nasdanika.org/references/eSubpackages/c4/references/eClassifiers/Container/index.html)s.

-#### API Application

-The "API Application" diagram element is mapped to [CompositeNode](https://architecture.models.nasdanika.org/references/eClassifiers/CompositeNode/index.html) because it has sub-elements.
-It is linked to the "Container Diagram" page.
+The API Application is linked to the "Container Diagram" page.
 As such, its semantic element is mapped to the "API Application Component Diagram" page element as well allowing further mapping on [that page](references/elements/api-application/index.html).

-This diagram element defines [``base-uri``](https://github.com/Nasdanika-Models/family#base-uri) property as ``%id%/``.
+The API Application diagram element defines ``base-uri`` property as ``%id%/``.
 Because "Placeholders" is checked, ``%id%/`` expands to ``api-application/`` during loading.
-``doc-ref`` is set to ``readme.md``, which in combination with ``base-uri`` resolves to [``api-appliction/readme.md``](https://github.com/Nasdanika-Models/architecture/blob/main/demos/internet-banking-system/api-application/readme.md).
+``doc-ref`` is set to ``readme.md``, which in combination with ``base-uri`` resolves to [``api-appliction/readme.md``](https://github.com/Nasdanika-Models/architecture/blob/main/demos/internet-banking-system-c4/api-application/readme.md).